m4lvin/depgraph/README.md

     ./depgraph input.txt output.dot
     dot.exe -Tpdf output.dot > output.pdf

 to make the pdf.
-(You must have dot installed: http://www.graphviz.org/.
-Make sure dot.exe is on your file path.)
-See dot documentation for alternate options in making the graph from the dot file.
+(You must have dot installed: http://www.graphviz.org/ - make sure `dot` is on your file path.)
+See the Graphviz documentation for alternate options in making the graph from the dot file.

-For convenience, the above two lines are in the script "dep".
-You can run the above more simply as
+For convenience, the above two lines are in the `Makefile`.

-	./ dep input output

-If no arguments are given, it will default to "input" and "output".

 # What it does #